On minimally tough chordal graphs: A characterization of non-minimally tough graphs

-As a side remark, let us note that \cref{thm:not_minimally_tough} can be further strengthened by the use of the following lemma.
+As a side remark, let us note that \cref{lem:not_minimally_tough} can be further strengthened by the use of the following lemma.

-\begin{lemma} Let $G$ be a connected, noncomplete graph, let $t = \tau(G)$, and let $e = uv$ be an edge of $G$.
-Then the following two conditions are equivalent. \begin{enumerate} \item Every separator $S$ in $G$ that is also a $u$-$v$ separator in $G-e$ satisfies
+\begin{lemma} Let $t$ be a real number, $G$ be a graph, and let $e = uv$ an edge in $G$.
+Then, the following two conditions are equivalent. \begin{enumerate}[topsep=3pt, itemsep=0pt, label=(\alph*)] \item Every separator $S$ in $G$ that is also a $u$-$v$ separator in $G-e$ satisfies: